Isolation mechanisms for high-speed packet-processing pipelines: Design

 \Para{Stateful memory.} \sysname's action engines can also modify persistent pipeline state on every packet.
-Each module is assigned its own virtual address space, and the available stateful memory in \sysname is partitioned across modules.
-When a module accesses its slice of virtual memory, it supplies a virtual address that is translated into a physical address by a page table before accessing the stateful memory.
-Each page table maintains a base address and range for each module ID to perform this translation. \sysname borrows this idea of a page table from \cite{multitenant_hotcloud}, but implements it in hardware instead of programming it in P4 atop Tofino's stateful memory like \cite{multitenant_hotcloud}.
-This allows \sysname to avoid using scarce Tofino stateful memory to emulate a page table.
-Also, by adding page table hardware to each stage, \sysname avoids sacrificing the first stage of stateful memory for a page table, instead reclaiming it for useful packet processing.
-This is unlike \cite{multitenant_hotcloud}, which can use stateful memory for packet processing only from the second stage as the first stage is needed for the page table.
+Each module is assigned its own address space, and the available stateful memory in \sysname is partitioned across modules.
+When a module accesses its slice of stateful memory, it supplies a per-module address that is translated into a physical address by a segment table before accessing the stateful memory.
+To perform this translation, \sysname stores per-module configuration (i.e., base address and range) in a segment table, which can be indexed by the packet's module ID. \sysname borrows this idea of a segment table from NetVRM's~\cite{netvrm, multitenant_hotcloud} page table, but implements it in hardware instead of programming it in P4 atop Tofino's stateful memory like NetVRM does.
+This allows \sysname to avoid using scarce Tofino stateful memory to emulate a segment table.
+Also, by adding segment table hardware to each stage, \sysname avoids sacrificing the first stage of stateful memory for a segment table, instead reclaiming it for useful packet processing.
+This is unlike NetVRM, which can share stateful memory across modules only from the second stage because the first stage is used for the page table.

 \Para{Deparser.} The deparser performs the inverse operation of the parser.
-It takes PHV containers and writes them back into the appropriate byte offset in the packet header, merges the packet header with the corresponding payload in the packet cache, and transmits the merged packet out of the pipeline.
+It takes PHV containers and writes them back into the appropriate byte offset in the packet header, merges the packet header with the corresponding payload in the packet buffer, and transmits the merged packet out of the pipeline.
 The format of the deparser table is identical to the parser table and is similarly indexed by a module ID.

-\Para{Secure reconfiguration.} Our threat model assumes that the \sysname hardware and software are trusted, that an attacker can not snoop on traffic on the \sysname hardware-software interface (PCIe), but that data packets that enter the \sysname pipeline are untrusted.
+\Para{Secure reconfiguration.} Our threat model assumes that the \sysname hardware and software are trusted, but that data packets that enter the \sysname pipeline are untrusted.
 Data packets are untrusted because for a switch, they can come from physical machines outside the switch's control and, for a NIC, they can come from tenant VMs sharing the NIC.
 Hence, the pipeline should be reconfigured only by \sysname software, not data packets.